green-green-avk/AnotherTerm/README.md

 and
 <https://www.bis.doc.gov/index.php/policy-guidance/lists-of-parties-of-concern>.

-The author is not responsible for any actions of any parties and their consequences related to the aforementioned regulation.
+The copyright holder and contributors are not responsible for any actions of any parties and their consequences related to the aforementioned regulation.